lucyzimmo/LeadershipInfluence/README.md

 ### 2. Workflow Integration

-**Why**: Turns insights into execution.
+**Why**: Turns insights into execution flows.
 The dashboard tells leaders what to do—now we need to help them do it.

 **What**:
 - One-click voter guide creation from prioritized races
 - Jurisdiction-specific messaging and verification campaigns
 - Task tracking tied to "This Week's Focus"
-- Export capabilities (CSV, PDF reports)
+- Export capabilities for reports (CSV, PDF)

 ### 3. Historical & Comparative Trends